-In response to the sudden downturn in the second half of 2004, we began the process of restructuring our operations during the fourth quarter with the goal of significantly reducing our fixed operating costs to position ourselves to more effectively meet the needs and expectations of the fluid ATE market.
-In mid-November, we announced organizational changes and cost structure adjustments that gave our divisional general managers increased responsibility for marketing, sales and service, thus allowing for the reduction of corresponding central corporate staff.
+In response to the sudden downturn in the second half of 2004, we began the process of restructuring our operations with the goal of significantly reducing our fixed operating costs to position ourselves to more effectively meet the needs and expectations of the cyclical ATE market.
+In November, we announced organizational changes and cost structure adjustments (the "2004 Workforce Reduction") that gave our divisional general managers increased responsibility for marketing, sales and service, thus allowing for the reduction of corresponding central corporate staff.
+In March 2005, we announced our intention to close our U.K. manufacturing operation (the "U.K. Operation Closure").

-Specific actions resulting from the fourth quarter 2004 reorganization included the elimination of four executive-level positions, an approximate 18% reduction in domestic head count, and certain salary and benefit adjustments.
+As a part of the 2004 Workforce Reduction, we eliminated four executive-level positions, reduced approximately 18% of our domestic personnel, and made certain salary and benefit adjustments.
 During the fourth quarter of 2004, we incurred severance costs of approximately \$527,000 related to these actions.
-We expect these actions will reduce our annual operating expense structure by approximately \$4.5 million.
+The annualized cost benefit of these actions was estimated to be approximately \$4.5 million; however, we may not realize all of these benefits if we need to increase staffing to meet increasing demand or if we determine that earnings in future periods warrant restoration of all or a portion of salaries and/or benefits for our staff.